jnlt3/weather-factory/README.md

 tc: The time control the matches are going to be played at.
 Increment is automatically `tc / 100`.

 threads: This corresponds to concurrency it cutechess, not the threads of the engine.

+save_rate: The number of games between times saving the state to a file
 ```